shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 ## Putting It All Together

-<div align="center">
-  <img src="https://shawenyao.github.io/R/output/uniswap/return.png" />
-</div>

 Under a set of arbitrarily-selected parameters, simulation results suggest that even after accounting for transaction fees, the buy and hold strategy still delivers a higher expected return after 1000 steps (transactions).
 However, acting as the liquidity provider significantly reduces the volatility due to the steady stream of fee income.
 It also outperforms buy and hold in terms of Sharpe ratio.
 See appendix for details.

+<div align="center">
+  <img src="https://shawenyao.github.io/R/output/uniswap/return.png" />
+</div>

 How important is the correlation argument?
-For the buy and hold strategy, since expected return isn't a function of correlation, it delivers almost the same expected value across all choices of $\rho$, though its volatility deteriorates as the lack of diversification increases and Sharpe ratio suffers for the same reason.
-For the liquidity provider,
+Liquidity provider benefits from a low correlation in at least two ways from a mean-variance optimization standpoint.
+First, the lower the correlation is, the more the two assets tend to move in opposite directions in price.
+The higher level of divergenece takes larger amount of trading volume to realize, which should translate into a higher fee income (despite more price slippage).
+Secondly, a low correlation brings diversification so it's expected to have lower volatility.
+All things considered, both expected return and volaility increases as correlation goes up while Sharpe ratio declines.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_rhos.png" />
 </div>

 Last but not least, a higher transaction fee rate undoubtly works in liquidity providers' favor.
 The higher the fee, the higher the return.
-That said, Sharpe ratio surprisingly remains remarkably stable over all fee levels, suggseting that in fact, the risk (volatility) and reward (expected return) of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
-To put it simply, the fee level is actually irrelevant as long as it's non-zero (and of course, if one can borrow at a negligible cost without restriction).
+That said, Sharpe ratio remains remarkably stable over all fee levels, suggseting that in fact, the risk (volatility) and reward (expected return) of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
+To put it simply, the fee level is actually irrelevant as long as it's positive (and of course, assuming one can borrow at a negligible cost without restriction).

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_fees.png" />